okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/integrationsteps.md

 ### 5. The user verifies their identity with the new email

-The user opens the email sent by Identity Engine and copies the one-time passcode (OTP) to your app.
+The user opens the email sent by Identity Engine and copies the one-time password (OTP) to your app.
 Create a dialog to allow the user to enter and submit the OTP.

 <div class="half border">